vlabella/gle-library/README.md

 ## Building all figures

-To build all the figures
+To build all the figures from the source code

   `cd src`
   `make` or `nmake`